Choosing the right gas engineer

 Don’t make yourself vulnerable by self-diagnosing the issue

-When considering which tradesman to hire, it’s best not to tell them exactly what you think the problem is; instead, explain what the effects are on you (for example - you don’t have any hot water) then let them take a look for themselves.
+When considering which tradesperson to hire, it’s best not to tell them exactly what you think the problem is; instead, explain what the effects are on you (for example - you don’t have any hot water) then let them take a look for themselves.
 William explains why:

-A lot of people research things themselves online, before a tradesman gets to their property.
+A lot of people research things themselves online, before a tradesperson gets to their property.
 Which makes sense in one way, but if they tell the engineer what they think is wrong before he even looks at the situation, they make themselves more vulnerable to being ripped off.

 Because then there’s the risk that a dishonest engineer will just agree with you and say yes, that’s the problem - even if the real issue is a lot simpler and cheaper to sort.